 This newly released Cassini image shows Herschel Crater on Saturn’s Moon Mimas, revealing an indication of the size of the crater’s towering walls and central peak.

 Named after the icy moon’s discoverer, astronomer William Herschel, the crater stretches 86 miles (139 kilometers) wide — almost one-third of the diameter of Mimas (246 miles or 396 kilometers) itself.

 Large impact craters often have peaks in their center — see Tethys’ large crater Odysseus in PIA08400.
 Herschel’s peak stands nearly as tall as Mount Everest on Earth.

 This view looks toward the anti-Saturn hemisphere of Mimas.
 North on Mimas is up and rotated 21 degrees to the left.
-The image was taken with the Cassini spacecraft narrow-angle camera on October 22, 2016 using a combination of spectral filters which preferentially admits wavelengths of ultraviolet light centered at 338 nanometers.
+The image was taken with the Cassini spacecraft narrow-angle camera on October 22, 2016, using a combination of spectral filters which preferentially admit wavelengths of ultraviolet light centered at 338 nanometers.

 The view was acquired at a distance of approximately 115,000 miles (185,000 kilometers) from Mimas and at a Sun-Mimas-spacecraft, or phase, angle of 20 degrees.
 The image scale is 3,300 feet (1 kilometer) per pixel.